haslo/glodjib_v3/README.md

 from their own home base.
 It's what I was looking for, and didnt' find.

-I'll start with storage management, then interfaces, and work my way out from there. v1 got stuck because I started with Flickr and didn't think of the other interfaces (hopefully Twitter, G+, Facebook, Ello, 500px, probably more) and would have had to refactor everything.
+I'll start with storage management, then interfaces, and work my way out from there. v1 got stuck because I started with Flickr and didn't think of the other interfaces (hopefully Twitter, G+, Facebook, Ello, 500px, Instagram, Pinterest, maybe even more) and would have had to refactor everything.
 I used Flickr as main storage instead of building my own, and that only works for people who have Flickr as their most-used platform - and that didn't apply to me any more after the Yahoo redesign in 2013.